mahaamesha/mahaamesha/README.md

 <br>

 ## Hi there, I’m **Avima** 👋
-Instrumentataion & Computational Physics Student at Bandung Institute of Technology
+Bachelor of Physics in Instrumentation and Computational Physics at Bandung Institute of Technology with a passion for developing computer vision systems and instrumentation physics systems.

 Passion:
 - Image processing & computer vision